shippingfandom/Riddle/README.md

 # Riddle
-An imperative programming language transpiled to Glosure!
+A programming language transpiled to Glosure!